 Accordingly, we’ve selected some of the best activities for parents to keep their children’s minds and bodies active in Melbourne.

-Younger children will love exploring the Children’s Gallery, featuring a dinosaur dig, discovery garden, camouflage disco and a special selection of museum objects.
-These activities are specifically targeted at babies to 5-year old’s, and encourage hands on exploration and play based learning in extraordinarily immersive environments.
+Younger children will love exploring the Children’s Gallery.
+Featuring, a dinosaur dig, discovery garden, camouflage disco and a special selection of museum objects.
+These activities are specifically targeted at babies to 5-year old’s.
+As well as encouraging hands on exploration and play based learning, in extraordinarily immersive environments.

 There are a range of other exhibitions targeted at older kids too.
-Depending on their interests, take them to “Finding Haemo” to create their own pom-pom haemoglobin, visit Australia’s greatest racehorse Phar Lap, or encourage their imagination at the Marine Life exhibit.
-There are so many more great exhibitions, you’re bound to find one to spark your child’s interest and keep them entertained these Winter school holidays.
+Depending on their interests, take them to “Finding Haemo” to create their own pom-pom haemoglobin.
+Or, visit Australia’s greatest racehorse Phar Lap.
+As well as, encouraging their imagination at the Marine Life exhibit.
+Also, there are so many more great exhibitions, you’re bound to find one to spark your child’s interest and keep them entertained these Winter school holidays.

 Find out more: